 Paul's work focuses on the environmental impact of human consumption, and his research on climate change, energy, and food has appeared in leading scientific journals.
 His work has appeared in leading scientific journals.
 Paul is passionate about science communication and his work has appeared in many international outlets such as The New York Times, the BBC, and Scientific American.
 Paul has recently finished a textbook on Food Sustainability, published with Oxford University Press.
 His popular science book about our environmental future The Best of Times, The Worst of Times will be published in July 2020 by Indigo Press.

-- Energy systems and climate change
+- Energy systems, Food systems and climate change

 - Renewable energy technologies

 - Science communication

 No relevant ancillary activities